chandanhpcic/docs/source/manual/how-tos/zerotier.rst

     `Zerotier Portal <https://my.zerotier.com>`_

-After joining a Zerotier network (and authorising it on the portal) you may now wish to assign the Zerotier virtual interface on OPNsense in order to avail of OPNsense functionality such as firewalling and routing (using OSPF for example).
+After joining a Zerotier network (and authorising it on the portal) you may now wish to assign the Zerotier virtual interface on Reticen8 in order to avail of Reticen8 functionality such as firewalling and routing (using OSPF for example).

 .. image:: images/zerotier-4.png